lemlac/mulem/docs/reference.md

 #### Pointers

 Although most things can be achieved without manual manipulation of pointers, some low level code requires it.
-Pointers are marked with a caret `^` before the type, and dereferencing them uses the same symbol.
-More carets marks how many times you need to dereference it: `^^` = double pointer, `^^^` = triple pointer, etc..
+Pointers are marked with a caret (`^`) before the type, and dereferencing them uses the same symbol.
+More carets marks how many times you need to dereference it: `^^type` = double pointer, `^^^type` = triple pointer, etc..
 Get the reference to a variable with `ref`.
 Pointers are immutable by default, so mutating them isn't allowed.

 ```mu
 x: int = 0
 xPtr: ^int = ref x
 ```

 Note that shadowing a pointer's reference doesn't update the pointer.
 How the program handles the old reference is up to the memory model.
 It some cases, it may have already been dropped.
-(See [Memory Model](#Memory-Model).)
+(See [Memory Models](#Memory-Models).)

 ```mu
 x = 1